-IBS students take four didatic courses in the Fall and Spring semesters of their first year, in addition to their laboratory rotations and attendance at research seminars.
-The IBS web site has a full description of the first-year curriculum.
-After transferring to the Pharmacology program, students are expected to take courses in Principles of Drug Action, and Molecular Drug Targets & Therapeutics.
+In addition to their laboratory rotations and attendance at research seminars, IBS students take four didatic courses in the Fall and Spring semesters of their first year.
+The IBS website has a full description of the first-year curriculum.
+After transferring to the Pharmacology program, students are expected to take courses in Principles of Drug Action, and Molecular Drug Targets and Therapeutics.

 Research That Matters

 Our faculty's research programs can be grouped into areas critical to human health:

 - Cancer/cell growth (G. Chen, Craven, Huang, Kilgore, Luo, Plattner, She, Swanson, Wu, Xu and Yang)

 - Neuroscience (Blalock, G. Chen, K. Chen, Head, Landfield, Luo, Norris, Porter and Thibault)